 Last group of Angolan refugees returns home from Botswana as voluntary repatriation programme winds down

-This is a summary of what was said by UNHCR spokesperson Kisut Gebre Egziabher – to whom quoted text may be attributed – at the press briefing, on 1 November 2013, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Kisut Gebre Egziabher – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 UNHCR's voluntary repatriation programme for Angolan refugees in Botswana ended yesterday with the return to Angola of 194 people - closing a further chapter in one of Africa's oldest refugee situations.
 A convoy carrying the returnees and their belongings, left Dukwi refugee camp in the east of the country at dawn on Wednesday (30th October), and arrived in Angola yesterday afternoon.